Group taxation is not permitted under the Indian tax law.

 The rules have provided for both unilateral and bilateral/multilateral APAs.
 In cases where a bilateral APA negotiated between competent authorities is not acceptable to the taxpayer, the taxpayer may, at its option, continue with the process of entering into a unilateral APA without benefit of an MAP.

 The salient features of the procedure laid down for APAs are application for APA, withdrawal of APA, defective application, procedure, compliances post-APA, cancellations of APA, and revisions and renewal of APA.

 The legislation has provisions of roll-back of APAs for four years prior to the first year covered under the APA.

-In view of the COVID-19 outbreak, the government of India announced several relief measures, including extension in the filing date of application for APA during the tax year 2020/21 from 31 March 2020 to 30 June 2020.
-Accordingly, applications filed up to 30 June 2020 would be regarded as having been filed as on 31 March 2020 (i.e. within the tax year 2020/21).
+In view of the COVID-19 outbreak, the government of India announced several relief measures, including extension in the filing date of application for APA during the tax year 2020/21 from 31 March 2020 to 31 March 2021.
+Accordingly, taxpayers/ applicants could file applications for APA to cover tax year 2020/21 even upto 31 March 2021 as the first year of the APA and this would be regarded as having been filed as on 31 March 2020 (i.e. within the tax year 2020/21).

 Rules prescribing the use of ‘range’ and multiple year data

 The CBDT has notified the rules prescribing the scheme for the usage of the ‘range’ concept and multiple year financial data for determining the arm’s-length price.
 These rules are applicable to international transactions and specified domestic transactions.